keunlee/amq-streams-broker-authorization-sample/README.md

 The following use cases will demonstrate how to create various broker authorization resources, policies, and permissions and test them via kafka consumer/producer tools.

+For each of the use cases below we will walk through in how to define them.

 We will add authorization rules on the `Admin` LDAP group we synchronized earlier.
 Observing the users in the group we see the group has two users, `kermit` and `fozzie`.

-For each of the use cases below we will define/identify the following in Keycloak.
+To begin, select from the "Clients" tab, `kafka`, then select `Authorization`.

+From there you will be able to add/update additional resources, policies, and permissions.

 ## Admin Group Policy has full access to manage and affect consumer groups